Donderstal/laravel-website/readme.md

 ### Functionalities
 This project includes an Admin Dashboard for adding and managing products.
 Products are displayed individually on product pages.
 It also includes some contact forms and a database with a domain specific model.

+You can login to the admin dashboard with the credentials you create when seeding the database.
+In the Admin dashboard, you can create new users and products and manage existing users and products